Test-DCT/OSM-LYFT-DCT/README.md

 ## Who we are

-We are a small team of trained OSM editors located in Seattle, WA.
+We are a team of trained OSM editors located in Seattle, WA and Minsk, Belarus.
 Here is a list of all the members of [Lyft OSM Team](https://github.com/OSM-DCT-Lyft/US/wiki/OSM-Team-Members)

 ## What are we working on